gnoevoy/game_stats/README.md

 # Project Overview

 **Objective:** Build a data pipeline that scrapes stats from a website and delivers a clean, analytics-ready dataset.
-The scripts are automated and scheduled to run in the cloud.
+The script is automated and scheduled to run in the Google Cloud.

 **Data Source:** Player stats and rankings from a Counter-Strike: Source server leaderboard.

 **Used Tools:** `Python`, `SQL`, `dbt`, `Git`, `Docker`, `Google Cloud Storage`, `BigQuery`, `Google Cloud`

-**Result:** A snowflake-style dataset in BigQuery, organized into fact and dimension tables.
+**Result:** Regularly updated snowflake-style dataset in BigQuery, organized into fact and dimension tables.

 ![Dataset schema](images/schema.jpg)